calebonyedikachi/simple_shell/README.md

 # ALX Simple Shell Team Project

-> This is an ALX collaboration project on Shell.
+> This is an ALX collaboration project on Shell done by Caleb Onyedikachi Ugwoke <calebugwoke@gmail.com> and Mary-Queen Uchechukwu.
 We were tasked to create a simple shell that mimics the Bash shell.
 Our shell shall be called **hsh**

 ## Project was completed using